bershanskiy/flask-talisman/README.rst

 Talisman: HTTP security headers for Flask
 =========================================

+NOTES

+EASIEST WAY TO TEST CHANGES
+1. INSTALL virtualenv
+2. Go to example app dir
+3. create virtaulenv and install packages
+4. Replace talisman in env with the new one

 |PyPI Version|

 Talisman is a small Flask extension that handles setting HTTP headers